JSBmanD/docs/pages/dashboard/agency-view.md

 **The Agency view is for managing account-level functionality; e.g. managing agency team members and access.
 Toggle to the [App view](app-view.md) to access the majority of your day-to-day needs for creating links and viewing reporting.**

+[block:callout]
+{
+  "type": "info",
-!!! info "Agencies in App View"
+  "title": "Agencies in App View",
-	Due to the nature of allowing third parties access to your data, we've included certain restrictions for Agency users when in App View.
-For more detail, please see [Agencies in App View](/dashboard/app-view/#agencies-in-app-view)
+  "body": "Due to the nature of allowing third parties access to your data, we've included certain restrictions for Agency users when in App View.
+For more detail, please see [Agencies in App View](/dashboard/app-view/#agencies-in-app-view)"
+}
+[/block]

 ## Agency View Overview